plone/volto/docs/source/blocks/settings.md

 ## Configuring a new block

-So we add this lines to the `src/config.js`:
+So we add these lines to the `src/config.js`:

 ```js
 import MainSliderViewBlock from '@package/components/Blocks/MainSlider/View';